JAD ABUMRAD: All right.

-LEE: I did, but, like, I whipped through some of it, because ...
+LEE: I did.
+But, like, I whipped through some of it, because ...

 PAT: One of the first big things that happens is the plaintiffs called this guy named Asa Hilliard to the stand.

-Harold: The late Dr. Asa Hilliard.
+HAROLD DENT: The late Dr. Asa Hilliard.

 LEE: He had been the dean of the School of Education at San Francisco State University.

-Harold: Black psychologist.
+HAROLD DENT: Black psychologist.